ros2/ros2_documentation/source/Installation/Crystal/Linux-Install-Binary.rst

 RTI Connext (version 5.3.1, amd64 only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use RTI Connext DDS there are full-suite install options available for `university, purchase or evaluation <Install-Connext-University-Eval>` or you can install a libraries-only Debian package of RTI Connext 5.3.1, available from the OSRF Apt respository under a `non-commercial license <https://www.rti.com/ncl>`__.
+To use RTI Connext DDS there are full-suite install options available for `university, purchase or evaluation <../Install-Connext-University-Eval>` or you can install a libraries-only Debian package of RTI Connext 5.3.1, available from the OSRF Apt respository under a `non-commercial license <https://www.rti.com/ncl>`__.